Miicroo/ha-vasttrafik/README.md

 # ha-vasttrafik
-Improve version of the HomeAssistant Västtrafik sensor
+Improved version of the HomeAssistant Västtrafik sensor